dmatelokoh/chinook-analytics-portfolio/01-SQL-case-studies/01_geographic_revenue.md

 ```

 This is a meaningful step up.
 The CTE is clean, the join logic is correct, currency
 is formatted, and the comments explain the decisions.
-The difference wasn't the AI
-getting smarter — it was the quality of the input I gave it.
+The quality of the output depended on the quality of the input.

 But after running this and reviewing the output, I still had notes.